anushkac15/FinanceAndSubscriptionAnalyticsDashboard/README.md

 **Color-coded visuals**: Utilizes Seaborn’s `Set2` and `YlGnBu` palettes for aesthetic clarity.

 **Annotations & Highlights**:
  Bar labels for easy comparison.

-  Highlighted heatmap cell for the Gaming industry (if applicable).
+ Highlighted heatmap cell for the Gaming industry.

  KDE overlay and vertical line to show average inflation rate.

 ### 🖥️ Built With